-Project Portfolio Management (PPM) tools help advance careers and minimize stress for Project Managers (PM).
-This blog post provides insight into how a Project Manager can move from a “facilitation” role with limited organizational value to a “management” role with demonstrable impact towards achieving strategic goals.
+Project Portfolio Management (PPM) software tools can help advance careers and minimize stress for Project Managers (PM).
+Using PPM, a Project Manager can move from a facilitation role with limited organizational value to a management role with demonstrable impact towards achieving strategic goals.

 Project Management Challenges

-Project Managers need to deliver IT projects on-time while providing transparency and governance to the organization.
-PMs must be able to answer requests from diverse lines of business such as:
+Project Managers must deliver IT projects on-time while providing transparency and governance to the organization.
+They must be able to answer requests from diverse lines of business such as:

 - Which projects are approved and why?